 - 1 cup salted butter

-Meanwhile, mix flour, baking powder, and sea salt in a bowl.
-Beat brown butter and sugar together then beat in eggs, yolks, vanilla, and milk.
+- Meanwhile, mix flour, baking powder, and sea salt in a bowl.
+In another bowl, beat brown butter and sugar together then beat in eggs, yolks, vanilla, and milk.
 Add in flour, scraping bowl as necessary.
 Divide batter evenly into three greased-and-floured nine-inch round pans.
-Bake for about 40 minutes.
+Bake for about 40 minutes or until a toothpick inserted in the center of each cake comes out clean.

-While the cakes bake, melt butter for frosting in a small saucepan over medium-low heat.
+- While the cakes bake, melt butter for frosting in a small saucepan over medium-low heat.
 Stir in brown sugar and cream.
 Bring to a boil then reduce heat and simmer for about five minutes.
 Remove from heat and sift in powdered sugar, one cup at a time until your desired stiffness is met.
-Mix well and allow to cool [completely].
+Mix well and allow to cool to room temperature before frosting.